The Old Vic: Wartime exile

 The Old Vic was damaged badly during the Blitz, and the war-depleted company spent all its time touring, based in Burnley, Lancashire at the Victoria Theatre during the years 1940 to 1943.
 In 1944, the company was re-established in London with Ralph Richardson and Laurence Olivier as its stars, performing mainly at the New Theatre (now the Noël Coward Theatre) until the Old Vic was ready to reopen in 1950.
 In 1946, an offshoot of the company was established in Bristol as the Bristol Old Vic.

+The Old Vic Theatre School (1947–1952)

+In 1947 a theatre school was founded by George Devine, Michel Saint-Denis, and Glen Byam Shaw, but it only ran until July 1952.
+Other staff included Litz Pisk and Barbara Goodwin.
+Notable students included Joan Plowright,Prunella Scales, Margaret Ashcroft, Edith Campion, Rosalind Knight, Priscilla Morgan, :fr:Catherine Dasté,John Abineri, Graeme Allwright, Jack Aranson, Jeremy Burnham, Richard Campion, Alan Dobie, Jeremy Geidt,Christopher Hancock, James Maxwell, Lee Montague, Mike Morgan, Richard Negri, Morris Perry, Donald Pickering, Douglas Rain, Clive Revill, Jerome Willis, Caspar Wrede and Patrick Wymark.

-The Five Year plan
+The Five Year plan (1953–1963)

 In 1953, Michael Benthall became the Artistic Director.
 Michael devised the Five Year plan during his tenure.
 The plan was to produce Shakespeare's First Folio in five years, starting the plan with Hamlet, starring Richard Burton and Claire Bloom as Hamlet and Ophelia respectively, and ending the plan with Hamlet, starring John Neville and Judi Dench in the leading roles.
 Michael remained at the Old Vic company until 1962.

-National Theatre company
+National Theatre company (1963–1976)

 In 1963, the Old Vic company was dissolved and the new National Theatre Company, under the artistic direction of Sir Laurence Olivier, was based at the Old Vic until its own building was opened on the South Bank near Waterloo Bridge in 1976.